 As things stand, following a second extension request, the United Kingdom will leave the European Union on 31 October 2019.
-The original aim of this extension was to give the Prime Minister time to ratify the Withdrawal Agreement.
-However, following the Prime Minister's decision to step down, the direction the United Kingdom now takes in relation to Brexit will depend on the identity of the new leader of the Conservative Party.
-While some candidates are advocating a No Deal exit if no agreement can be reached, others are favouring a further period of extension in order to re-open negotiations with the EU.
+The original aim of this extension was to give the UK time to ratify the Withdrawal Agreement.
+However, following Prime Minister Theresa May's decision to step down, the direction the United Kingdom now takes in relation to Brexit will depend on the strategy adopted by the newly elected Prime Minister, Boris Johnson.
+It is not yet clear whether Boris Johnson will pursue a No Deal exit on the 31st October if no satisfactory agreement can be reached with the EU, or whether he will request a further extension period in order to either continue negotiations or seek a General Election.

 Background – The formal legal agreement on the terms of withdrawal (Withdrawal Agreement) and the non-binding Political Declaration on the framework for the future relationship were endorsed at an EU summit on 25 November 2018.
 However, the deal cannot take effect until it is approved by both UK and EU Parliaments (in that order) and by a majority of Member States at an EU Summit.
 First, second and third 'meaningful votes' by UK MPs took place in January and March 2019, and the deal was rejected by a significant majority on each occasion.